maykinmedia/django-common/docs/otel.rst

     :local:
     :depth: 2

-Telemetry data covers three major types:
+Telemetry data covers a number of `signals <https://opentelemetry.io/docs/concepts/signals/>`_, of which we focus on three kinds:

 * **logs** - allow you to reconstruct what and why something happened
 * **metrics** - collect measurements from interesting state of the system